 Rebecca is a longtime CCR foster parent from Mt.
 Horeb.
 She is shown here with Brian, our placement coordinator.
 Brian has been dedicated to CCR for 21 years and knows her family well.
 In addition, Rebecca's case manager Wanda has been providing the family a myriad of support services, including weekly in-home visits, for 18 years!
 Yes, it's true.
 Wanda is the only case manager Rebecca, and her family has ever had.
 The relationships between foster parents and case managers are a huge part of our success in helping children heal from trauma.

 If you have patience and love to give, you can do this work!

 There is an enormous need for more foster parents like Rebecca from Dane County, Wisconsin, to care for pre-teens, teens, and larger sibling groups.
 Not sure if older kids are the right fit for you?
 We are happy to connect you with a current foster parent to discuss.

-Qualifying to be a foster parent with CCR is easy.
+Qualifying to be a foster parent with CCR.

 There are ten essential requirements to become a foster parent with CCR.
 First, as mentioned above, most important is a flexible schedule.
 Secondly, our foster parents are required to be at least 25-years-old.

-Our FAQ page has over 30 answers to all the questions you may have.
+Our FAQ page has over 30 answers to all your questions.
 After reading our Foster Care FAQs, we would love to speak with you.
 Contact us anytime.